alexhayes/pythonic-pdflib/README.md

 	        	...
 ```

-Obviously this example is *extremely* nested and perhaps a even un-pythonic... but it is just supposed to be an illustration of how the API behaves.
+Obviously this example is *extremely* nested and perhaps one would agree even un-pythonic... but it is just supposed to be an illustration of how the API behaves.

 ## Requirements